kian-weimer/Pong/README.txt

 Created by Kian Weimer & Rys Huehnergarth

 How to Run:
+	Double click on the 'Pong Remastered' icon and enjoy

 How to Play:
 	This game is a variation of the traditional pong game.